CIMAM Press Kit 2026

 Committee Members: Doryun Chong (Chair); Sunjung Kim; Pablo Lafuente; Kamini Sawhney; Elvira Dyangani Ose; and Shabbir Mustafa.

 The Travel Grant Program has supported over 400 young curators and museum directors from emerging economies since 2005, facilitating their participation in CIMAM’s Annual Conferences.
-The program enhances cross-cultural exchange and professional development while ensuring diverse voices are part of the international dialogue.
+The programme is made possible through the ongoing support of a network of local and international supporters who, year after year, contribute to enabling access for these professionals.
+It fosters cross-cultural exchange and professional development, while ensuring diverse voices are part of the international dialogue.

 Committee Members: Clara Kim (Chair), Pablo Lafuente, Kamini Sawhney, Tatiana Cuevas, Raphael Chikukwa, Joselina Cruz, Shabbir Mustafa, and Stephanie Rosenthal.